hueyyeng/VesperiaGuide/docs/checklist.md

 - [ ] In Dahngrest, enter the western bar and speak with the middle Bartender.
 Clear all three levels with everyone except Yuri, Patty and Repede for the Waiter/Waitress series titles.
 When you play the Waiter/Waitress Game at latter part of the game, you can win more Gald (Waiter/Waitress Game)

 ## Aspio
-- [ ] To get the Guidepost Of Myorzo, you need to go to the Lenanthra Hollow (PS3 Version)
+- [ ] To get the Guidepost Of Myorzo, you need to go to the Lenansla Cavern (PS3 Version)

-## Lenanthra Hollow
+## Lenansla Cavern
 - [ ] Around the middle of the Hypionia Continent, look for a beach with red flowers (PS3 Version)

 ## Myorzo